 Revenues and expenses for future events are deferred until the event takes place.
 Upon the event taking place, the revenues and expenses are recognized.
-During the year ended September 30, 2022 the Organization recognized special event revenues totaling \$294,095.
+During the years ended September 30, 2023 and 2022, the Organization recognized special event revenue totaling \$468,571 and \$294,095.

-Program Fees and Miscellaneous Revenue
+Miscellaneous Revenue

-Program fees from client services and miscellaneous revenue are recorded as revenue in the period that the service is performed.
+Miscellaneous revenue is recorded as revenue in the period that the service is performed.